 Make sure you’re not one of the companies making “case law”

 Today, as the courts begin working out the ramifications of CADA, it’s wise for a business owner to err on the side of caution.
 Our best advice is to reach out for consultation to someone well familiar with legal human resources (HR) practices.
 Our business representation attorneys specialize in advising companies, large and small, on all issues related to employee relations and corporate governance.
 Don’t leave yourself open to discrimination lawsuits.
 Call us at 303-688-0944 for sound advice on CADA and all your employee relations concerns.
 We’ll help keep you out of court, and if you do find yourself facing a charge, we’ll ensure you have the required documentation to quickly present yourself and your business in a favorable light.

 Contact our employment attorney

 Contact our Colorado Anti-Discrimination Act attorney and employment lawyers to discuss how we can help you in any employee or workplace situation that you find yourself in.
-Call 303-688-0944 for an initial, free consultation.
+Call 303-688-0944 for an initial, consultation.